vikrant78951/portfolio/README.md

 6. /resume - View and download resume as PDF
 7. /preview - Preview portfolio and download as PDF
 8. /personal-tracker - Track and visualize personal goals/progress
-9. /experience - Timeline view of experiences
-10. /analytics - Dashboard for portfolio and progress analytics
+9. /dashboard - Dashboard for portfolio and progress analytics
-11. /shedule - Day Shedule *priority*
+10. /shedule - Day Shedule *priority*

-Date 29 July 2025